kimpro82/MyBizApps/Python/ExcelToMarkdown/README.md

   - Ask if overwrite `.md` file
   - Improve entire code structure : seperate functions of `getFilePath()` `excelToMarkdown()` `saveMarkdown()`
   - Get the `.md` file name for saving by `os.path.splitext()` instead of `re`
-  - Change sample `.csv` file that can test more markdown syntax
+  - Replace sample `.csv` file that can test more markdown syntax

 #### ExcelToMarkdown2.csv
 ```csv